 Boston Conservatory at Berklee's contemporary classical music performance program is designed to expand and develop students' capacities to work independently and collaboratively in the area of contemporary classical music (post-1950).
-Incorporating influences from early 20th-century classics to electronic music, as well as jazz, pop culture, experimental, and mixed media arts, students will gain the skills and insight needed to achieve a life in music, as performers, composers, teachers, directors, or entrepreneurs.
+Engaging with a diverse range of repertoire from early 20th-century classics to newly written works, students are exposed to the enormous variety of styles and influences that have shaped the evolution of classical music over the last 150 years.
+Students will gain the skills and insight needed to achieve a life in music, as performers, composers, teachers, directors, or entrepreneurs.

 Each year, the Conservatory presents more than 700 performances by students, faculty, and guest artists, 260 of which are new works.
 Students in the contemporary classical music performance program alone premiere more than 150 new works, which include commissioned pieces by established composers, as well as new compositions by the Conservatory's talented student composers.
-In addition to performing in the school's various small and large ensembles, contemporary classical music students participate in the Boston Conservatory Contemporary Ensemble, a group that performs six concerts throughout the year devoted entirely to contemporary music in the classical style.
+In addition to performing in the school's various small and large ensembles, contemporary classical music students participate in contraBAND: Boston Conservatory at Berklee’s Contemporary Music Ensemble, a group that performs several concerts throughout the year devoted entirely to contemporary classical music.

 The Conservatory's prime location in the culturally diverse city of Boston provides students with an abundance of opportunities to gain real-world experience with some of the nation's leading organizations.
 This positions students to work alongside and learn from groundbreaking artists who are creators and champions of new music and contemporary classical performance.

 What It Takes to Succeed